 - Keeping blood glucose levels within a normal range or as close to normal as possible, which can prevent or reduce complications.

 - Working to get healthy cholesterol levels.

 People with Type 1 diabetes need daily insulin injections or an insulin pump.
 People with Type 2 diabetes can help control blood sugar levels through food choices, physical activity and, for some people, a combination of medication and insulin injections.

 - Limiting foods and drinks that are high in added sugars.

 - Selecting smaller portions, spread out over the day.

-- Making your carbs count by choosing whole grains, fruit and vegetables, which will help limit sources of refined carbohydrates.
+- Making carbohydrates count by choosing whole grains, fruit and vegetables, which will help limit sources of refined carbs.

 - Enjoying a variety of whole-grain foods, fruits, vegetables, lean sources of protein, and low-fat or fat-free dairy products every day.

 - Eating less saturated fat and focusing on healthy fat sources such as avocados, olive and canola oil, nuts and seeds.